gsscoder/pickall/README.md

 .NET agile and extensible web searching API.
 Built with [AngleSharp](https://github.com/AngleSharp/AngleSharp).

+## Philosophy

+PickAll is primarily designed to collect a limited amount of results (possibly the more relavant) from different sources and process them in a chain of steps.
+Results are essentially URLs and descriptions, but more data can be handled.

 ## Build and sample

 **NOTE**: .NET Core 3.0 or higher is required.
 ```sh
 # clone the repository